marcusalfred/macsac/index.md

 &nbsp;

-## join on my journey of making bags and things
+## join me on my journey of making bags and things